Perinatal professionals regularly encounter moments in pregnancy and early parenthood that feel heavier than the clinical presentation alone.

 • Practical Language

-Use simple, immediately applicable language that names and normalises relational strain without blame or intervention.
+Use simple, immediately applicable language that names and normalises relational pressure without blame or intervention.

 • Containment & Edges